Michael Paycer - Astronomy

 Pleiades / Seven Sisters

-A bright open star cluster in Taurus, wrapped in blue reflection nebulosity and referenced in ancient mythology from Greece, Japan, the Pleiades, and Aboriginal Australia.
+A bright open star cluster in Taurus, wrapped in blue reflection nebulosity and referenced in ancient mythology from Greece to Japan.

 Andromeda Galaxy / M31

-The nearest large galaxy — 2.5 million light-years away, visible to the naked eye on a clear dark night, and heading toward the Milky Way for a merger in 4.5 billion years.
+The nearest large galaxy — 2.5 million light-years away, visible to the naked eye on a clear dark night, and heading toward the Milky Way — though a 2025 study puts the odds of an eventual merger at roughly 50/50.

 Orion Nebula / M42